adni03/ROI/Report.md

 The visualizations in this section include a bar chart that shows the top 10 degrees by proportion awarded at the institution showing what kind of degrees are awarded the most at a particular institute.
 This is useful to users who want to explore universities that have specializations in certain domains.
 We also show a pie chart displaying the percentages of men and women at the university.
 This is followed by a bar chart showing the distribution of races at the selected university.
 The intuition behind using bar charts is that they are the simplest and most easily interpretable forms of visualization.
 When looking at the proportions of degrees or the race distribution, the user gets a clear picture of the bird’s eye view without much effort or unraveling.

+<h3> Return on Investment Section <h3>
+The Return on Investment section is the most interesting part in our application.
+In addition to providing best fit recommendations to the students, we analyze the return on investment for universities.
+There are several factors which determine the return on investment for a specific university and in this section, we delve deeper into understanding how these factors impact it.
+Using machine learning, we generate a list of factors that contribute to higher median earnings.

 <p align="center">
   <img src="https://github.com/CMU-IDS-Fall-2022/final-project-roi/blob/main/pics/global_imp.gif?raw=true"/>
 </p>